 XI.
 Other Course Information

-B. Class policy on make-up exams, incomplete grades, late assignments
+B. Class policy on make-up exams, incomplete grades, late assignments, classroom behavior, etc.

 C. Support services i.e., the Academic Assistance Center, tutorial program